HLT-HITSZ/MTST-ECPE/README.md

 # Introduction
 This repository was used in our paper:

-**“Multi-task Sequence Tagging for Emotion-CausePair Extraction via Tag Distribution Refinement”**
+**“Multi-task Sequence Tagging for Emotion-Cause Pair Extraction via Tag Distribution Refinement”**
 Chuang Fan, Chaofa Yuan, Lin Gui, Yue Zhang, Ruifeng Xu.
 TASLP 2021

 Please cite our paper if you use this code.